demisto/content/Packs/DemistoRESTAPI/Integrations/CoreRESTAPI/README.md

 ### core-api-file-check

 ***
-This command checks if the file is existing in Xsoar by entry_id
+Check if the file exists in Cortex XSOAR by entry_id.

 #### Base Command